Title: Army Colonel, Civil War, Killed in Action

 Death Date: May 3, 1863

 Plot Location: Section 36, Lot 19, Grave 5

 Although he was named after his father, George was not the first male child born to George and Naomi, but the fifth of ten children growing up west of Philadelphia in what was rural Delaware County.
 Susannah Grew became his bride in 1844 and their son William was born the following year.
-She was only 26 when she died four years later, so George asked a woman named Mary become his wife and his son’s step-mother in 1850.
+She was only 26 when she died four years later, so George asked Mary Loper to become his wife and his son’s step-mother in 1850.

 This inscription was added to one side of his father’s obelisk to mark George’s life, and a third side remembers his mother after she died in 1871.
 His wives, son, and his nine siblings are buried elsewhere.